A Harvest Trip to Maison Saint-AIX

 Every lunchtime during harvest, the pickers gather to play a game of Pétanque (the southern-French version of Boules) in AIX’s very own terrain dedicated to the much-loved game.
 The AIX team hosted us for a wonderful lunch onsite, where Dutch owner Eric Kurver is now based.
 After a delicious Mediterranean and fish-themed lunch, which paired ever so well with the 2021 AIX rosé, it was time to pick some grapes.
 Most grapes are machine-picked before sunrise to avoid oxidation, but we were given an AIX straw hat, several buckets and a pair of pruning shears to harvest their Cinsault grapes.
 It was great fun, especially with the sun shining down on us!

-The rest of our time was filled with business dinners, lunches and a culinary tour of AIX en Provence.
-From Calisson d’Aix, created by the Roy René of AIX, to local cheeses and olive oils, this was a fantastic way to learn about the vibrant yet elegant city.
+The rest of our time was filled with dinner, lunch and a culinary tour of Aix-en-Provence.
+From Calisson d’Aix, created by the Roy René of the city, to local cheeses and olive oils, this was a fantastic way to learn about this vibrant yet elegant city.
 Aix-en-Provence was the capital of the County of Provence during the Angevin dynasty until the Revolution.
 Its centre around the Cours Mirabeau has several 17th and 18th-century mansions, and the city, among several other artists, is home to 19th-century impressionist painter Paul Cézanne.